 9 FAM 102.8-2(E) Legitimated Child

 a.
-In order for a child to qualify under INA 101(b)(1)(C), a “legitimated child” must meet the following criteria:
+For a child to qualify under INA 101(b)(1)(C), a “legitimated child” must meet the following criteria:

 (1) The child must be legitimated under the law of the child’s residence/domicile or under the law of the father’s residence/domicile;

 (2) The father must establish that he is the child’s natural father;

 (3) The legitimation takes place before the child reaches the age of 18 years; and

 (4) The child is in the legal custody of the legitimating parent or parents at the time of such legitimation.
 For adoption purposes, legal custody may be granted before the issuance of a decree.
 See 9 FAM 502.3-2(B) and 9 FAM 502.3-6.

 b.
 A gestational mother who is also the legal mother of the child must be treated the same as a genetic mother.
 Thus, the out-of-wedlock child of gestational mother who is also the legal mother of the child, where the child has been legitimated by the father pursuant to the requirements above, would meet the definition of a "child legitimated" in INA 101(b)(1)(C).
 See paragraph b of 9 FAM 102.8-2(B) above.